Legal

 - Inside the app, open Settings → Delete my data — clears the local ratings, your personal constellation, and your device-side cache.

-If you would like the server to also delete the rows associated with your Apple-issued user id (a "right to erasure" request), email us at [email protected] from the email address you used to sign in (or include your Apple relay email so we can match it).
+If you would like the server to also delete the specific rows associated with your device (a "right to erasure" request), email us at [email protected] and we will work with you to identify and remove them — typically by matching the approximate dates and locale of your ratings.
 We complete erasure within 30 days as required by GDPR / CCPA.

 Contact